Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 9. Use university careers services for interview practise and links to local firms.
-Talk to people who have already had interviews.
+Talk to people who’ve already had interviews.
 Anticipate the questions and prepare yourself for answers.

 To find out how to include extenuating circumstances in applications, read this LCN Says: ‘Extenuating circumstances in applications’.

 If you have extenuating circumstances for not attaining a higher grade, most firms will take this into account.
-Firms are not merely looking for academic excellence but also for communication skills and enthusiasm for the law.
+Firms aren’t merely looking for academic excellence but also for strong communication skills and enthusiasm for the law.

 12. Don't forget to read our advice on researching firms when preparing to apply.